 Oil – Crude (WTI)

-There are many factors that could alter the supply and demand for oil, which in turn affect the WTI crude oil price.
+There are many factors that could alter the supply and demand levels of oil, which in turn impacts the price of WTI crude oil.
+This includes:

-- Other factors that affect the oil price are the strength of the US dollar and the capacity being built to generate energy from renewable sources including wind and solar power.
-Another factor to consider is that most people want to actually trade the WTI oil in order to get the best exposure possible to the oil price, the dynamics within the futures market will also affect the price of the WTI benchmark.
+- Other notable factors which will affect the price of oil include the strength of the USD, the production and usage of energy derived from renewable sources such as the wind and solar power.
+Another factor to consider is that most people want to actually trade the WTI oil in order to get the best exposure possible to the oil price, therefore the dynamics occurring in the futures market will also affect the price of the WTI benchmark.

 Advantages and disadvantages of trading WTI